JayBroe/Wireless-card-power-manipulation/README.md

 # Requirements

 Linux family OS
-connection to the internet required only if case of confirmation
+interpreter of C/C++ language (for ex. gcc) and connection to the internet.

 # Example usage
 1. For the first of course, start from compiling the code: